 See your Moreland OB-GYN provider annually for your wellness visit and in between if you have any concerns or questions about the health of your vulva and vagina.

 Pay attention to unusual vaginal discharge and odors, especially when those symptoms are accompanied by:

 - Genital rash or redness

-If you notice any unusual vaginal symptoms, contact your doctor and schedule an appointment.
+If you notice any unusual vaginal symptoms or changes in your vulvar skin, contact your doctor and schedule an appointment.

 Moreland OB-GYN is proud to be a leading women’s healthcare provider, serving outstanding care at our seven locations across southeastern Wisconsin.
 We work with every patient to deliver compassionate patient care focused on shared decision-making and an exceptional patient experience.